 Christ's word and work is alive!
 Christ's aliveness can be seen and heard through the messages of the grapevines and soils of Steinbeck Vineyards; dust and sand, rocks and mountains.

-Living life, alive in Christ, comes alive through the Scriptures, my vineyard, my stories and testimony of Christ's work in my life.
+The call to live life, fully alive in Christ, is made clear through my unfolding the Scriptures, rich vineyard imagery, my stories and testimony of Christ's work in my life.

 I am the Vine; you are the branches